amgarton47/CS62data-structures/Profiling/project/README.md

       If you want to test the program with other options, you will find all of the necessary commands in the `Makefile`.

    3. Analyze and understand the results.
+Note that:
-(Note that for the Open Hashing implementation the time to add a reference is the sum of the time for `open_add` and `open_find_entry`)
+      * for the Open Hashing implementation, the time to add a reference is the sum of the time for `open_add`, `hash_word` and `open_find_entry`
+      * for the Bucket hasing implementation, the time to add a reference is the sum of the time for `bucket_add` and `hash_word`

    4. Write up an analysis (to be submitted as an ASCII text file `analysis.txt`) in which you address the questions described below.